fourteenfish/IntegrationExamples/README.md

 + `lastname`
 + `county` (eg. Wiltshire)
 + `profession` (eg. Nurse)
++ `userid`

+Passing us the **userid** from your database is a good idea as it allows us to record this in our database.
+If you then decide to move to one of our more complex APIs in future then this will be useful and will save people from linking their accounts again.

 ## article-callback.html

-If putting the user's personal details in the **iframe** src attribute feels messy but you still want to assist the user with account creation, you can just send us your `userid` and we will then use this to perform a serverside callback to get their details.
+If putting the user's personal details in the **iframe** src attribute feels messy but you still want to assist the user with account creation, you can just send us your `userid` and `usercallback` set to **true** and we will then use this to perform a serverside callback to get their details.

 With the **demo** `integrationid` we just use a dummy callback.
 You can see the JSON data that we use to mock the response from the callback in the **userdatacallback.json** file.
 If you want to use this method then we will ask you for your callback URL when we set up your `integrationid`.
 We'll also give you a secret `key` that you can use to validate requests.